 Numerous smart thermostats now offer a wide range of control features and connectivity with virtual assistants and smartphones, making it easier to align your heat pump operation with your lifestyle.
 As technology continues to become more integrated into heating and cooling equipment, the future of heat pumps will most likely evolve.

-There may come a time when you ‘expect’ your heat pump to directly communicate status updates to you or your local, professional HVAC dealer.
 Imagine a technician contacting you because they received a diagnosis notification from your heat pump.
 This technician could potentially arrive at your home for a repair or proactive maintenance before you ever experience an uncomfortable temperature in your home.
+Future generations may never know what it is like to walk into a hot or cold home on a sweltering or frigid day!
+Isn’t that a comforting thought!

-1, 3 United States Census Bureau.
+1, 3, 4 United States Census Bureau.
 (2011, October 31).
 Historical Census of Housing Tables.
-Retrieved from Census of Housing: https://www.census.gov/hhes/www/housing/census/historic/fuels.html
+Retrieved from Census of Housing: https://www.census.gov/data/tables/time-series/dec/coh-fuels.html.

 2 Cormany, Charles.
 The Perfect Solution, and Why it is Not Working.
 19 January 2017. http://www.efficiencyfirstca.org/news/2017/01/19/perfect-solution-and-why-it-not-working.
 30 July 2017.

-4 Pew Research Center.
+5 Pew Research Center.
 The Generations Defined.
-8 May 2015. http://www.pewresearch.org/fact-tank/2015/05/11/millennials-surpass-gen-xers-as-the-largest-generation-in-u-s-labor-force/ft_15-05-11_millennialsdefined/.
-28 July 2017.
+8 May 2015. https://www.pewresearch.org/fact-tank/2018/04/11/millennials-largest-generation-us-labor-force/ 15 Feb 2023.

-6 Vanessa Stevens, Colin Craven, Robbin Garber-Slaght.
+9. Vanessa Stevens, Colin Craven, Robbin Garber-Slaght.
 Air Source Heat Pumps in Southeast Alaska.
-Fairbanks: Cold Climate Housing Research Center, 2013. http://www.cchrc.org/sites/default/files/docs/ASHP_final_0.pdf.
+Fairbanks: Cold Climate Housing Research Center, 2013. http://www.cchrc.org/sites/default/files/docs/ASHP_final_0.pdf